ChaosDynamix/Arcadia/guide/system/localization.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to setup the localization related configurations of the system.
+This page describes how to generate the locales, set the language of the system and set a keymap for the console.
 {: .fs-5 .fw-300}

 ## Table of contents